 We work with Ocean Wise at the Vancouver Aquarium and rely heavily on their current, valuable scientific information on sustainable choices.
 We often buy direct from the fishermen, and coastal shellfish operations that best manage their resources.

 The quest for quality ingredients has led us into the field – literally!
 We take field trips to visit farms to see first hand the practice of growing food and rearing livestock.
 We have even partnered with some of our suppliers and participated directly in growing food.
 Most notably, with Penny Marshall, for several years we created a ‘garden apprentice’ program at Highwood Crossing Organic Farm.
 Kitchen staff spent time throughout the growing season sowing, tending and harvesting organic produce.
 The benefits of this project were many of our apprentices developed enormous enthusiasm and appreciation for each ingredient, which in turn was shared and adopted by the rest of the staff.
 The education went both ways, and Penny discovered, from having cooks in the garden, new ingredients previously discarded, like Beet thinning.
 Our whole staff learned what it took to grow an ingredient and shared a common respect for how it should be handled.

-The kitchen garden program led us to creating an extensive edible container garden and installing raised beds directly on site at River Café and at Boxwood.
+The kitchen garden program led us to creating an extensive edible container garden and installing raised beds directly on site at River Café.
 We grow edible greens, berries, herbs and flowers.

 We can feature fresh ‘just picked’ ingredients like edible flowers and greens, just picked at lunch and just picked at dinner.
 This eliminates a few things like the energy used for transport, and the energy used for storing in our refrigerators.
 We simply pick before service each day contributing to the quality and freshness on the plate, and to the quality of experience for both the staff and guest.